Riki1642/Recitation-3308/README.md

 # Recitation-3308
 My name is Riley.
-The name of this assignment is Lab 4 - Version Control.
+The name of this assignment is Lab 4 - Version Control.Mattias Leino

 This may cause a crash --oops my b.